DeanJain/JavaBigdata/GCP.md

 -  Subnets are Region Specific
 -  Subnet be in single zone or multiple zone within the region
 -  Using Subnetworks – we can apply single firewall rules all VMs even if they are in different zone.
--  You can create multiple subnets within single region/zone to isolations resources based on different business needs.
+-  You can create multiple subnets within single region/zone to isolate resources based on different business needs.
 - Each Subnet has contiguous private RFC1918 IP Space - IP Range
 - Virtual machine (VM) instances in a VPC network can communicate with instances in all other subnets of the same VPC network, regardless of region, using their RFC1918 private IP addresses.
 - You can isolate portions of the network, even entire subnets, using firewall rules.